 This introductory course will explore a range of topics and issues in the study of neuroscience.
 Specifically, the course will focus on the relationship between neuroscience, the arts and humanities.
 The course will treat the humanities and sciences as partners working together on the same problems.
 Usually, three topics are covered per semester.
 Examples of topics covered include the neuroscience of emotions, play behavior, film, visual and artistic perspective, space and time.
 Other topics may be covered.
 Assignments will include weekly quizzes, class discussion and a thesis paper.
+No prerequisite.
 NEUR 105 is a non-majors introductory course geared towards first-year and sophomore students, although others may take it.
-Anyone who plans to major or concentrate in neuroscience will need to take NEUR 212.
-NEUR 105 can be paired with NEUR 212 in order to satisfy the natural science distribution requirement.
-This course is repeatable for credit one time.
+Anyone who plans to major or concentrate in neuroscience will need to take NEUR 112/212.
+NEUR 105 can be paired with NEUR 112/212 in order to satisfy the natural science distribution requirement.
+This course is repeatable for credit one time for a maximum of one unit.
 However, this course taken twice or with a NEUR special topic does not satisfy the natural sciences diversification.

-NEUR 212 NEUROSCIENCE Credit: 0.5
+NEUR 212 Neuroscience Credit: 0.5